 The East Kintyre Community would like to say a huge THANK YOU to everyone who has helped the Community during recent months.
 The Carradale and EK Covid Support Group with their wonderful volunteers have been a huge asset to the Community.
 In the meantime stay safe and please continue to follow Scottish Government guidelines, but most of all enjoy life in our fantastic little community.

-A local Facebook page Covid-19 Support: Carradale & East Kintyre Community Council Area was set up.
+A local Facebook page Covid-19 Support: Carradale & East Kintyre Community Council Area was set up early in 2020.
 We have a number of volunteers in the area and so If you are in need of support, or just wish to find out more please contact the following local phone numbers to get you to your “points of contact” who may be able to assist you:

 - Email: firstname.lastname@example.org

 - Elaine Batchelor (Tel: 01583 431533)

 Websites/ Facebook Pages providing useful Coronavirus information and local contacts are: